guru-shreyansh/NPTEL-Programming-in-Java/2021-July-Semester/Week-02-Assignment.md

 &emsp;&emsp;❑ **d.**  17<br>
 ✔️ **Answer:&emsp;D**<br>
 ▸ **Explanation:** `i++ % 2` evaluates to 10 % 2 = 0 and then increments the value of `i` by 1 due to the post-increment operator.<br>
-Now, i=11, `++i % 7` evaluates to 12 % 7 = 5 as at first the value of `i` get incremented by 1 due to the pre-increment operator and then the modulo operation is performed.<br>
+Now, i=11, `++i % 7` evaluates to 12 % 7 = 5 as at first, the value of `i` get incremented by 1 due to the pre-increment operator and then the modulo operation is performed.<br>

 ---
 <p align="center">:heavy_plus_sign: <b>If you any <i>doubts/questions</i> related to this course or any <i>quiz/assignment</i>, <br>